renatognunes/list-pagination-and-filtering/README.md

 Although, if you are navigating through the students using the pagination button and you click in 'search' with an empty value, it will bring you to the first page.
 This way, the Search button as also the functionality of a 'Home' button.
 If the input value from the search bar is not found, a message will be displayed.

-Overall it was a very challenging project.
-I really enjoy building it :)